Skip to main content

 The Role of Growth Hormone and IGF-1 Axis

 The growth hormone (GH) / insulin-like growth factor 1 (IGF-1) axis represents another critical endocrine pathway influencing skeletal health, often synergizing with sex steroids.
 GH directly stimulates IGF-1 production, primarily in the liver, and IGF-1 then mediates many of GH’s anabolic effects, including those on bone.
-IGF-1 promotes osteoblast proliferation and differentiation, increases collagen synthesis, and enhances calcium retention, all contributing to and increased density.
+IGF-1 promotes osteoblast proliferation and differentiation, increases collagen synthesis, and enhances calcium retention, all contributing to bone formation and increased density.

 1. Increased Bone Turnover ∞ A balanced increase in both bone formation and resorption, but with a net positive effect on bone mass.